FREQUENTLY ASKED QUESTIONS

 Is there a fee to close my street?

-No. The Seattle Police Department will not assess a fee for Night Out participants.
+No. The City of Seattle will not assess a fee for Night Out participants.

 How should I close my street?